geh/deftab/README.md

-# Deftab, a tableau-based intuitionistic prover with defaults
+# Deftab, a tableau-based modal prover with defaults

+Deftab implements a tableau calculus to handle modal logics with defaults, namely:

+* hybrid default logic
+* intuitionistic default logic

+It handles two consequence checks:

+* sceptical consequence (by default)
+* credulous consequence

+Currently, Deftab only supports normal default rules (rules where the justification is equal to the consequent).

 ## How to compile